Research

 Rapid drug discovery for retinal degeneration

-We try to speed up eye-drug discovery through using the zebrafish model.
+We try to speed up eye-drug discovery by studying the zebrafish model.
 It is a highly visual animal.
 Its visual responses have been used to identify eye-disease mutants.
-For example, many retinal-degeneration mutants lacks an optokinetic response (OKR).
+For example, many retinal-degeneration mutants lack an optokinetic response (OKR).

 The OKR of a retinal-degeneration mutant (top) and its normal sibling (bottom).
 These larvae are put inside a rotating drum with black and white stripes (the reflection of the pattern can be seen in the air bubble on the left).
 Even though both larvae look normal, only the bottom one can track the rotating stripes and move its eyes accordingly.

 Histological analysis of the retinas of these larvae.
-The cone photoreceptors are labelled in yellow.
+The cone photoreceptors are labeled in yellow.
 These photoreceptors are degenerating in the mutant but not in the normal sibling.
 This affects the vision of the mutant and results in no response to the OKR test.
-Courtesy of Liyun Zhang, a former postdoctoral fellow in the laboratory.

 Since the little zebrafish embryos can absorb chemicals through their skin, they can absorb drugs we put in the water.
-Then, we can efficiently evaluate the potential therapeutic value of the drugs through measuring the resulting effects of drug treatment on the light sensation and associated histology of the zebrafish.
-Our major screening platform involves testing zebrafish light sensation in multi-well plate.
+Then, we can efficiently evaluate the potential therapeutic value of the drugs by measuring the effects of drug treatment on the light sensation and associated histology of the zebrafish.
+Our major screening platform, the visual-motor response (VMR) assay, involves simultaneous testing of the light sensation of multiple zebrafish embryos in multi-well plates.